By Hal Phillips

 But now that he is gone, I can’t help but feel an enormous cosmic weight has been lifted from our shoulders.

-Now that Ted Williams has left us, I submit that his actual divinity can be realized.
-I submit that he’s destined to occupy a far more cosmically positive place in the years to come.
-Ted’s earthly passing, while sad, trumps The Curse.
+Now that Teddy Ballgame has left us, I submit that his actual divinity can be realized.
+I submit that he’s destined to occupy a far more emotionally positive place in the years to come.
+His earthly passing, while sad, trumps The Curse.
 It has freed us — once we’ve had a good, long cry — to get on with our baseball lives.

-Campbell himself, author of “A Hero with a Thousand Faces”, would urge us not merely to consider the fable but to interpret it: The Lion (us) winced when the thorn (Ted) was removed from its paw.
+Campbell himself — the author of “A Hero with a Thousand Faces,” not overpriced/failed late-70s reliever Bill Campbell — would urge us not merely to consider the fable but to interpret it.
+The Lion (us) winced when the thorn (Ted) was removed from its paw.
 It was an agonizing, emotionally wrenching process.
-But now that The Splinter has been dislodged and the pain has ubsided, we are spendidly released.
+But now that The Splinter has been dislodged and the pain has subsided, we are spendidly released.

 We’re talking the cathartic removal of spiritual baggage here, people.

 You want corroborative evidence?
-Enos Slaughter joined the choir invisible on Monday, officially burying THAT ghost.
+Enos Slaughter joined the choir invisible on Monday [Aug.
+12, 2002], officially throwing dirt on that ghost.

-Which brings us back to the matter of Ted’s delayed departure from this earthly realm, for indeed he does not yet occupy that cosmically harmonic place.
+Which brings us back to the matter of Ted’s delayed departure from this earthly realm, for indeed he does not to appear to occupy that cosmically harmonic place.
+Not yet.
 As you know, certain factions within the Williams family wish to put Ted to rest in traditional fashion.
 Others, led by his son John Henry, want his body and brain cryogenically frozen.